-To do this candidates should first assess their personal financial requirements or financial goals to arrive at a base pay figure that will satisfy these goals.
-They should then convey the same to recruiters.
-For e.g. if a candidate requires a higher base pay to make a downpayment for a house and he communicates this specific figure and personal goal, the recruiters will then have a clear understanding of what is expected.
+To do this, you should first assess your personal financial requirements or financial goals to arrive at a base pay figure that will satisfy these goals.
+You should then convey the same to recruiters.
+For example, if you require a higher base pay to make a down payment for a house and you communicate this with a specific figure, the recruiters will have a clear understanding of what is expected.

 Another approach is to consider compensation as a total package and not to consider the individual components.
 If the offer is from a publicly traded company, then the stocks can be liquidated once vested which essentially translates to a cash component.

-Q: I’m currently in negotiations with a pre-IPO startup for a VP role.
-The startup is currently valued at $2 bn.
+Q. I’m currently in negotiations with a pre-IPO startup for a VP role.
+The startup is currently valued at $2 billion.
 How do I negotiate a fair equity offer?

-There are no rules to determine a fair equity offer for higher levels i.e. managerial levels and above, at a startup.
+There are no rules to determine a fair equity offer for higher levels at a startup.
 Equity offers are largely based on understood norms.
 In fact, small startups don’t have salary bands for compensation.

 Often, companies don’t have a defined method to determine how much equity should be offered for specific roles.
 The best way to negotiate a fair equity offer in this case is to use competing offers as leverage to arrive at a figure that is comparable or better.

 Another way to gauge a fair equity offer is to consider the cash component of the total compensation.
-At higher levels in a startups, the cash and equity components are usually balanced i.e. 50:50 or thereabouts.
-A fair equity offer, in this case, would be more or less equivalent to the cash offer for the role.
+At higher levels in startups, the cash and equity components are usually balanced — 50:50 or thereabouts.
+A fair equity offer, in this case, would be more or less equivalent to the cash offered for the role.

 Alternatively, one can assess the fair value of equity by comparing the company’s present valuation to its valuation at inception.
-This will provide insights on how dilution occurred over time leading to an, approximate, appropriate current value of equity.
+This will provide insights on how dilution occurred over time leading to an approximate current value of equity.

-However, negotiations should be carried out holistically and not unidimensionally.
-Besides the cash and equity components, candidates can negotiate other aspects to arrive at a fair compensation package e.g. remote working, flexibility etc. For senior, managerial roles, employers are usually open to including benefits not usually extended to low-level managers or individual contributors e.g. making COBRA payments, deferred compensation etc.
+However, negotiations should be carried out holistically and not uni-dimensionally.
+Besides the cash and equity components, candidates can negotiate other aspects to arrive at a fair compensation package such as remote working, flexibility etc. For senior managerial roles, employers are usually open to including benefits not usually extended to low-level managers or individual contributors such as COBRA payments, deferred compensation etc.

-Negotiating salaries for higher levels requires specialised skills.
+Negotiating salaries for higher levels requires specialized skills.
 Conducting such nuanced negotiations can’t always be carried out by candidates themselves.
-In such cases it is advisable to employ the services of a professional negotiation coach specialising in salary negotiations for software professionals.
+In such cases it is advisable to employ the services of a professional negotiation coach that specializes in salary negotiations for software professionals.

-Candidates should set their expectations based on salary bands for a particular position.
-They should obtain this information from similar companies in the same area as the company they are interviewing with.
+You should set your expectations based on salary bands for a particular position from similar companies in the same area as the company you are interviewing with.
 If this information is hard to come by, consider salaries paid for similar roles in public companies.

-Candidates are likely to receive an offer based on the location they plan to work out of.
-This offer will be competitive according to the standards of that location.
-This may be lower than that of similar roles in other locations.
+Candidates are likely to receive a competitive offer based on the location they plan to work from, which may be lower than that of similar roles in other locations.